djgraco/vocalizer-automotive-32bit-bridge/README.md

 The package does **not** include separate Vocalizer voice add-ons or the user-specific `vocalizer_license.ini` file.
 A valid license is still required by the runtime and must be imported separately.
 This fork is maintained independently.
-Report issues through this repository and do not direct support requests to vendors or maintainers of the original components.
-The original Vocalizer Automotive 5.5 project is abandonware, and its original add-on author is not responsible for this fork or its support.
+The original Vocalizer Automotive 5.5 project is no longer officially developed or supported.
+The original add-on author is not responsible for this independent fork, any modifications made to it, or technical support.

 ## Installation